 It is the practice of the Board for the independent directors to meet without management at many of the regularly scheduled Board and Committee meetings.
-For the year ending December 31, 2011, seven of the eight regularly scheduled Board meetings included time on the agenda for a meeting of only the independent directors.
+For the year ending December 31, 2012, five of the seven regularly scheduled Board meetings included time on the agenda for an incamera meeting of only the independent directors.
 During these sessions, the independent directors discussed the business matters of the Corporation including, among other things, business plans, budgets, expenditures, financial performance, opportunities and business execution and implementation by Management.
 As Chair of the Board, Mr. Levine communicates with management regarding the discussions of the independent directors where appropriate.